 Mice arrived on Lord Howe Island in the 1850s, and rats got ashore from a shipwreck in 1918.
 These introduced animals are the biggest threat to biodiversity on islands worldwide and have wreaked havoc on Lord Howe Island with the loss of five land bird species, two plant species and a number of invertebrate animals.
 The predation by rodents on our flora and fauna continues each and every night.

 In 2009 a draft Rodent Eradication plan was drawn up for Lord Howe Island, based on sound science and experience of over 300 island eradications to that date.
-Funding from the State and Federal government has now been provided and the LHI Board is working towards an eradication in August 2015.
+Funding from the State and Federal government has now been provided and the LHI Board is working towards an eradication in winter 2018.
 The draft plan details the steps needed to successfully carry out this project, while protecting the people, wildlife and animals on the island.

 When completed this will be the most significant conservation project ever carried out on the Island, and will take the threat off all off our species of flora and fauna.
 Without the eradication there will be continuing predation on plants, insects, lizards birds and biodiversity will be depleted.
 Keep following this page for updates.